 HyFlex Teaching & Learning Institute

-The 2023 Fall Institute: HyFlex Teaching and Learning, sponsored by the Office of Distance & Alternative Education, is designed to help you prepare for teaching a HyFlex class.
+The 2024 DE Summer Institute: HyFlex Teaching and Learning, sponsored by the Distance & Alternative Education Office, is designed to help you prepare for teaching a HyFlex class.

 This supportive cohort will focus on applying effective practices for implementing HyFlex delivery in your own course, demonstrate how to utilize HyFlex technology in the classroom, and provide tips for integrating synchronous learning activities and engagement in a HyFlex learning environment.

-• Professional Development: 8 hours (To self-report PD credits, go to Workday > Career > Training > Add Training)
+Professional Development: 7 hours (To self-report credits, go to Workday > Profile icon > View Profile > Career > Training > Add Training)

 HyFlex Institute Agenda